New & Used BMW 5-Series: In Depth

 GET A FREE PRICE QUOTE

-The BMW 5-Series is a luxurious and sporty mid-size sedan that has seen variants ranging from family wagons to the ultra-powerful M5.
-It competes with the Audi A6, Mercedes-Benz E-Class, Cadillac CTS and Jaguar XF.See our 2013 BMW 5-Series review for pricing with options, specifications, and gas mileage ratings
+The BMW 5-Series varies from mid-size sedans and family-friendly wagons to the track-ready M5.
+Every variant is luxurious and sporty, though.
+It competes with the Audi A6, Cadillac CTS, Mercedes-Benz E-Class, and the Jaguar XF.See our 2013 BMW 5-Series review for pricing with options, specifications, and gas mileage ratings.
+And check out The Car Connection's coverage of the 2014 BMW 5-Series.

 The 1997-2003 5-Series models, known by the E39 code name to insiders and enthusiasts, is considered one of the best eras for the model, for those who appreciate a relatively simple but premium-feeling driver's car.
 BMW had made some major improvements in both interior appointments, driving dynamics, and quality/reliability going into this generation.